htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Bugs Fixed:

-- For grid universe jobs of type **batch**, detecting if a SLURM system is functioning now works with older versions of SLURM.
+- For grid universe jobs of type **batch**, detecting if a Slurm system is functioning now works with older versions of Slurm.
   :jira:`1826`

 Version 10.5.0